-The scope of this requirement includes the following main activities:
+The scope of this Requirement includes the following main activities:

-- 1.1 Examination of the parts of the ship covered by classification rules and by applicable statutory regulations for hull construction, to obtain appropriate evidence that they have been built in compliance with the rules and regulations, taking account of the relevant approved drawings. - 1.2 Appraisal of the manufacturing, construction, control and qualification procedures, including welding consumables, weld procedures, weld connections and assemblies, with indication of relevant approval tests. - 1.3 Witnessing inspections and tests as required in the classification rules used for ship construction including materials, welding and assembling, specifying the items to be examined and/or tested and how (e.g. by hydrostatic, hose or leak testing, non destructive examination, verification of geometry) and by whom. - 1.4 Appraisal of material and equipment used for ship construction and their inspection at works is not included in this requirement.
-Details of requirements for hull and machinery steel forgings and castings and for normal and higher strength hull structural steel are given in TL- Rs W7, W8 and W11 respectively.
-Acceptance of these items is verified through the survey process carried out at the manufacturer's works and the issuing of the appropriate certificates. - 1.5 In addition to above, for Tankers and Bulk Carriers subject to SOLAS Chapter II-1 Part A-1 Regulation 3-10 (Goal-based ship construction standards for bulk carriers and oil tankers), see also Appendix 2 to this document.
+- 1.1 Examination of the parts of the ship covered by classification rules and by applicable statutory regulations for hull construction, to obtain appropriate evidence that they have been built in compliance with the rules and regulations, taking account of the relevant approved drawings. - 1.2 Appraisal of the manufacturing, construction, control and qualification procedures, including welding consumables, weld procedures, weld connections and assemblies, with indication of relevant approval tests. - 1.3 Witnessing inspections and tests as required in the classification rules used for ship construction including materials, welding and assembling, specifying the items to be examined and/or tested and how (e.g. by hydrostatic, hose or leak testing, non destructive examination, verification of geometry) and by whom.

-1. This requirement is implemented on ships contracted for construction (as defined in TL- PR 29) from 1 January 2018.
+1. This Requirement is implemented on ships contracted for construction (as defined in TL-PR 29) from 1 July 2021.